-In addition to improving the appearance of your legs, sclerotherapy treatment can help relieve symptoms like:
+In addition to treating the appearance of spider veins, sclerotherapy can also relieve uncomfortable symptoms such as: